-11.4.9 Calling Prolog from C
+12.4.10 Calling Prolog from C

 The Prolog engine can be called from C. There are two interfaces for this.
-For the first, a term is created that could be used as an argument to call/l, and then $PL_call()$ is used to call Prolog.
+For the first, a term is created that could be used as an argument to call/1, and then PL_call() is used to call Prolog.
 This system is simple, but does not allow to inspect the different answers to a non-deterministic goal and is relatively slow as the runtime system needs to find the predicate.
-The other interface is based on $PL_open_query()$, $PL_next_solution()$ and $PL_cut_query()$ or $PL_close_query()$.
+The other interface is based on PL_open_query(), PL_next_solution() and PL_cut_query() or PL_close_query().
 This mechanism is more powerful, but also more complicated to use.